AkiraNoob/Pomodoro_Clone/README.md

 I commit this cloned website only use for personal purpose, not commercial.
 Thanks a lot, enjoy and have fun!

-*Note:
+\*Note:

 - in src/index.js, not include React.StrictMode
 - this is my first project with React so state management is really bad :DDD
+- this is none responsive wweb